rust-lang/reference/src/type-layout.md

 struct.size = current_offset + current_offset % struct.alignment;
 ```

-> Note: You can have zero-sized structs from this algorithm.
+> Note: This algorithm can produce zero-sized structs.
 This differs from
 > C where structs without data still have a size of one byte.

 #### \#[repr(C)] Unions